EXCLUSIVE-Parler CEO says social media app, favored by Trump supporters, may not return | Business

 Social media platform Parler, which has gone dark after being cut off by major service providers that accused the app of failing to police violent content, may never get back online, said its CEO John Matze.
 As a procession of business vendors severed ties with the two-year-old site following the storming of the U.S. Capitol last week, Matze said in an interview with Reuters on Wednesday that he does not know when or if it will return.

 "It could be never," he said.
 "We don't know yet."
-The app said in a legal filing it has over 12 million users.
+After this story was published, Matze added: "I am an optimist.
+It may take days, it may take weeks but Parler will return and when we do we will be stronger."

 Matze said that Parler was talking to more than one cloud computing service but refused to disclose names, citing the likelihood of harassment for the companies involved.
-He said the best thing would be if Parler could get back on Amazon.
-Parler on Monday filed a lawsuit against the company, which Amazon.com Inc said has no merit.
-Matze said the company was considering suing other vendors but declined to say more.
+He said the best thing would be if Parler could get back on Amazon.com Inc .
+Parler, which claims it had over 12 million users, on Monday filed a lawsuit against Amazon's cloud computing division.

-Amazon on Tuesday filed exhibits that showed it had warned Parler late last year about vile and threatening language on its site before cutting off the platform after the attack on the U.S. Capitol.
-Matze said Parler had also been booted from online payments service Stripe and from American Express and had lost its Scylla Enterprise database.
-Parler could not send SMS messages after being banned by Twilio and could not use Slack to contact its "jury" of paid and volunteer users who make Parler content moderation decisions after being ditched by the workplace messaging app.

-The vendors did not immediately respond to Reuters requests to comment.
-Matze said that some Parler employees had requested to take a few weeks off work and also said he and staff had received threats and people showing up at their houses.
+Amazon cut off the social media platform, which styles itself as a "free-speech" space and is favored by supporters of U.S. President Donald Trump, from its servers this weekend for failing to effectively moderate violent content.
+In the interview, Matze said its relationship with Amazon appeared to deteriorate overnight and without much warning, an assessment that Amazon disputes in legal filings.

+As late as this summer, Amazon invited Parler to join an initiative to connect it with potential investors, Matze said, which was independently confirmed by a source who characterized the offer as standard for startup customers.
+Amazon later ended the program and did not secure funding for Parler, the source said.
+Matze said the company did not need more funding at the time.

+He said Parler had also been booted from online payments service Stripe and had lost its Scylla Enterprise database as well as access to Twilio Inc and Slack Technologies Inc , a popular workplace messaging app.
+He also said it had been ditched by American Express Co, but the company said it did not have a direct merchant relationship with Parler.
+ScyllaDB and Twilio said Parler violated their policies over violent content.
+Slack and Stripe did not immediately respond to Reuters requests to comment.

+Matze said that Parler relies on about 600 paid and unpaid "jurors" to make decisions in small groups on problematic content.
+He said he thought Parler had done a good job on moderation but was trying to be more proactive.
+After vendors told the platform there was a problem, Parler had put an algorithm in place by the end of Sunday to flag problematic posts, he said.

-He said there had been no changes to investors in Parler, which gets funding from hedge fund investor Robert Mercer and his daughter Rebekah Mercer.
+Amazon Web Services did not immediately respond to a Reuters request for comment about the algorithm.
+As of Wednesday, Matze said there had been no changes to investors in Parler.
+Hedge fund investor Robert Mercer and his daughter Rebekah Mercer and conservative commentator Dan Bongino are investors of the service.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)